ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 A quick “installation check-list” to start the VIRTEL Web Access function for z/OS can be found at the end of this section.

 .. index::
-   pair: Installation; Restoring from the XMIT file
+   pair: Installing under z/OS; Restoring from the XMIT file

 Restoring from the XMIT file